Albert0i/RedisDump/RedisFunctions.md

 "8.0.2"
 ```

-To round up a number to number of decimals:
+To round up a number to a certain of decimal place:
 ```
 > FCALL_RO TOFIX 2 123.456 2
 "123.46"